Estimated reading time: 10 minutes

 What is a Good Employment Agreement?

 A good employment agreement is practical for both the employee and the company.
-Therefore, it should not be redundant but should provide specifics about what each party needs to know.
+Therefore, it should not be redundant but should provide specifics about each party’s needs.

 A good employment agreement will have clear definitions on parameters such as how much notice an employee must give before resigning, what happens to any outstanding wages if they are unable to work out their notice period, and how much information an employer has to provide before dismissing them.

 It is always worth clarifying the details of the contract.
 It’s not offensive or inappropriate to do so.
 Go ahead and ask for more information if you need it.
-Don’t be afraid to take a couple of days to consider the details.
+Don’t be afraid to consider the details for a couple of days.
 Check with a qualified advisor and your relevant labour laws.
 Taking the time to understand your contract should reduce the chance of a nasty surprise or a misunderstanding later on.
-You’ll be far more confident walking into your new job and in a stronger position to negotiate when the time comes to renew your contract.
+You’ll be far more confident walking into your new job and in a stronger position to negotiate when renewing your contract.